N. K. Venkataramana

 N. K. Venkataramana is an Indian neurosurgeon and the founder of ANSA Research Foundation, a non-profit non governmental organization promoting research on neuroscience, neurological disorders, cancer biology, stem cells and tumor tissue repository.
 He is a recipient of Dr. B. C. Roy Award, the highest Indian award in the medical category and the Rajyotsava Prashasti, the second highest civilian award of the Government of Karnataka.

 Biography

 N. K. Venkataramana graduated in medicine (MBBS) from the Sri Venkateswara Institute of Medical Sciences, Tirupati and secured a master's degree (MCh) in neurosurgery after which he completed fellowship at the National Institute of Mental Health and Neurosciences (NIMHANS), Bengaluru.
 He also underwent advanced training at Nordtstud Krankenhause, Germany and secured a fellowship.
-His career started as an assistant professor at NIMHANS in 1986 where he stayed till 1991 to move to Manipal Hospital, Bengaluru as a consultant neurosurgeon.
-In 2001, he founded the Manipal Institute for Neurological Disorders, Neurosciences division of the hospital.
-In 2007, he moved to BGS Global Hospital as a director and established Global Institute of Neurosciences at Kengeri, a suburb of Bengaluru.
+His career started as an assistant professor at NIMHANS in 1986 where he stayed until 1991 to move to Manipal Hospital, Bengaluru as a consultant neurosurgeon.
+In 2001, he founded the Manipal Institute for Neurological Disorders, the Neurosciences division of the hospital.
+In 2007, he moved to BGS Global Hospital as a director and established the Global Institute of Neurosciences at Kengeri, a suburb of Bengaluru.
 He worked as the chief neurosurgeon of the institute and as the vice chairman of BGS Global Hospitals.
 He founded BRAINS (Bangalore Regenerative Advanced Institute of Neurosciences).